 - for the purposes of security.

-But these cameras cannot record something that a person has a reasonable expectation of privacy in.
+But these cameras cannot record something in which a person has a reasonable expectation of privacy.
 They also cannot invade a person’s privacy.

 The United States “video voyeurism law” is also at play here.
 The law says it is a federal crime to knowingly and intentionally: